Schofields Road upgrade and extension

-When the Schofields Road upgrade and extension to Richmond Road is complete it will form a tree lined transit boulevard linking the Rouse Hill and Marsden Park town centres and helping to meet the future transport needs of the North West Priority Land Release Area.
-Transit boulevards connect pedestrians, cyclists, public transport and vehicles with the surrounding urban land use and are tree lined to set them apart from other roads.
+When the Schofields Road upgrade and extension to Richmond Road is complete it will form a tree lined transit boulevard linking the Rouse Hill and Marsden Park town centres and help to meet the future transport needs of the North West Priority Land Release Area.
+Transit boulevards connect pedestrians, cyclists, public transport and vehicles with surrounding urban land use and are tree lined to set them apart from other roads.

 Schofields Road is currently a two-lane, rural road linking Windsor Road at Rouse Hill to Railway Terrace at Schofields.
 It forms a T-junction with Railway Terrace at its western end.

 When the upgrade is completed, Schofields Road will cross underneath the Blacktown-Richmond rail line and continue along South Street to link up to Richmond Road at Marsden Park.

 Schofields Road is part of an enormous program of NSW Government roadwork that is being planned and delivered in the North West Priority Land Release Area to support new residential and industrial centres in the area, which will see more than 70,000 new homes built in the next 20 years.